opentox/opentox.github.com/_posts/2012-05-01-services-tutorial---lazar-feature-generation-feature-selection-validation.md

 title: "Lazar Feature Generation, Feature Selection, Validation"
 description: "This article illustrates feature generation, feature selection, and validation using opentox-ruby and the REST paradigm.
 As such, it may be useful as a high-level documentation."
 category: algorithm
-tags: [feature generation, feature selection, validation]
+tags: [Feature Generation, Feature Selection, Validation, Tutorials]
 ---
 {% include JB/setup %}